Fitness-Induced Disordered Eating

-Do you find that you have an unhealthy relationship with yourself, your body, and food?
+Are you an avid exerciser, body builder, or athlete?
+Do you find that you have developed an unhealthy relationship with food through exercise, counting macros, competing, or performing?
 Are you feeling disconnected from yourself and others in your life?
-Are you restricting your food intake, worrying about "getting fat", trying to compensate for the things you do eat?
+Are you restricting your food intake, worrying about gaining fat or losing muscle, or trying to compensate for the things you do eat?

-In therapy, you and I will work together to improve your relationship with your body and food.
-We will identify habits and compensatory behaviors that you are engaging in.
+In therapy, you and I will work together to improve your relationship with your body and food, and we will take a self-compassionate approach.
 Together, we will create a treatment plan that will help you to learn healthy eating and exercising habits to fit your lifestyle.

 Together we will:

 Reconnect with your body and your experience of emotions

 Learn to recognize the difference between physical hunger and emotional hunger

 Increase your ability to tolerate difficult emotions and how to regulate them

 Strengthen your relationship with food